If our religion is only realized

 In the eyes of your enemy

-Only then when the floods come
+Only then when the flood comes

-And the wind blows and beats upon the house
+And the wind blows and beats

-Will it stand
+Will the house stand

 Lewis, C.S.
 Mere Christianity.
 New York: HarperCollins, 1996.